bgates-mc/mm-tags/README.md

-# chrome-script-keybind-extension
+# MM TAGS VT TESTING

-This extension lets you bind any script to a key that will run on the page once pressed.
-Primarily built to learn Chrome Extensions.
+This extension lets you enter a list of urls and it will check for VTs on them.